 the same name.
 The value of the keyword argument is the tail of the

-ed if any option appears more than once in the
+option.
+An ERROR is SIGNALed if any option appears more than once in the

-DEFGENERIC
+DEFGENERIC form.

-The result of the call to ENSURE-GENERIC-FUNCTION
+The result of the call to ENSURE-GENERIC-FUNCTION is returned as the result of

-evaluating or executing the DEFGENERIC
+evaluating or executing the DEFGENERIC form.

 Associated with each generic function is its discriminating function.
 Each time the generic function is called, the discriminating function is called to provide the behavior of the generic function.
 The discriminating function receives the full set of arguments received by the generic function.
 It must lookup and execute the appropriate methods, and return the appropriate values.